bdwilson/vnstat-edgerouter/README.md

 1. Enable debian packages on your EdgeOS device: https://help.ui.com/hc/en-us/articles/205202560-EdgeMAX-Add-other-Debian-packages-to-EdgeOS
 2. SSH to your device and install vnstat and vnstati: <code> sudo apt-get -y install vnstat vnstati curl </code>
-3. <code> curl -fsSLo /tmp/vnstat-edgerouter.run https://github.com/bdwilson/vnstat-edgerouter/raw/master/vnstat-edgerouger.run && sudo sh /tmp/vnstat-edgerouter.run </code>
+3. SSH to your device and run <code>curl -fsSLo /tmp/vnstat-edgerouter.run https://github.com/bdwilson/vnstat-edgerouter/raw/master/vnstat-edgerouger.run && sudo sh /tmp/vnstat-edgerouter.run</code>
 4. If you don't want to run the above command, get the repo local to your device, perhaps in /tmp/vnstat, and run <code> sudo ./install.sh </code>

 You should now be able to access http://your.router.ip/media/stat/ (it will take awhile to get stats unless you're upgrading).